 In software, a README is the documentation that tells you how to start using and understanding a new piece of software.
 In an organization, a personal README is a way to tell your coworkers how they can best communicate with you, work with you, give you feedback, and support you.

 I am a technologist at heart and enjoy learning new things on almost any topic.
 When I’m not working I like to keep pretty active doing things like cycling 🚴♀️ (the photo above was taken in the north of India, during a 500km bike ride from Manali to Leh), rock climbing 🧗♂️, mountaineering 🏔, indoor skydiving 🪂 … adventure sports are my thing and when it comes to holidays I like to go to remote places or do epic human-powered journeys 🚵♀️ 🛶 🏔.

-I live on the Northside of Brisbane, and have done most of my life.
-I’m nice and close to the Kedron Brook bikeway so I get out on there for a walk or ride almost every day.
+I live on Turrbal land on the Northside of Brisbane and have done most of my life.
+I’m close to the Kedron Brook bikeway so I get out on there for a walk or ride almost every day.

-In my downtime I enjoy reading 🤓 , equal parts fiction and non-fiction and my favourite types of fiction are science-based, political thrillers and adventure, but I’ve been trying to broaden the genres I read lately, so I’ve been enjoying reading/listening to a bit of murder mystery.
+In my downtime I enjoy reading 🤓, equal parts fiction and non-fiction and my favourite types of fiction are science-based, political thrillers and adventure, but I’ve been trying to broaden the genres I read lately, so I’ve been enjoying reading/listening to a bit of murder mystery.
 In 2022 I got into Improv Theatre at Big Fork Theatre and it’s a great way to have fun and play games like a kid.